Urban-Meteorology-Reading/UMEP-Workshop/source/LocalScale/SUEWS.rst

 Local scale - Urban energy balance
 ----------------------------------

-This section includes...
+This section includes an introduction to the SUEWS model and how to use it within UMEP.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :numbered:
    :hidden:
    :glob: